Big-Life-Lab/PHES-ODM/metadata.md

 -   **sample.collectOtherDefault**: Used as default when new `Sample` records are created see `methodCollectionOther` in `Sample` table.

--   **measurement.fractionAnalysedDefault**: Used as the default when new `Measurement` records are created.
+-   **measurement.fractionAnalyzedDefault**: Used as the default when new `Measurement` records are created.

 -   **sample.tempCdefault**: Used as the default when new `Sample` records are created